Medicare FAQs

 In many practices the administration of Medicare services is generally looked after by staff rather than by the doctor providing the service.
 This can be a convenient and efficient system that, when done properly, can assist to ensure you meet the item descriptors and are billing appropriately.

-However, as the consequences rest with you, you must be satisfied that billings are being performed correctly.
+However, as the consequences rest with you, you must be satisfied that billings are being undertaken correctly.
 Ideally, you should sign off on all claims being made under your provider number before the claim is submitted, and you should retain a copy of all claims made.

 Some letters do require you to “review and act now”.
 It may identify that you have been billing outside the norm and ask you for an explanation.
 The letter may come with a schedule (list) of your billings that you are required to review.
 You might then consider making a ‘voluntary acknowledgment of incorrect payments’ if any claims do not meet the criteria in the checklist.

 The vast majority of doctors bill correctly.
-If you have received a letter from the Department of Health it does not automatically mean that you have billed incorrectly or that you will have to pay money back.
+If you have received a letter from the Department it does not automatically mean that you have billed incorrectly or that you will have to pay money back.

 - Professional review if there is the potential of inappropriate practice.
 The Department reviews the items that you charge for and the degree of variance from others in your specialty.
 The Department may decide to include you in the Practitioner Review Program if it is concerned that the reason for the variance is because of a lack of clinical indication.